smarini/AMR-meta/README.md

 # AMR-meta

 AMR-meta is a machine-learning method to predict class-specific antimicrobial resistance (AMR) in metagenomics short read pairs (FASTQ).
 AMR-meta is an ensemble of AMR class-specific models based on [MEGARes](https://megares.meglab.org/) classes.
+AMR-meta is developed in Linux, ad utilizes Bash, C++, and R.

 ## Considered AMR Classes
 * Aminoglycosides